-What Can a Handyman Do in Decatur, Alabama?
+What Can a Handyman Do Without a License in Decatur, Alabama?

 In Decatur (Morgan County), most “handyman” work can be done without an Alabama state contractor license only if each job is under the state contractor licensing threshold (commonly treated as $50,000 per project for general contracting).
 However, electrical, plumbing, and HVAC work generally require separate state trade licenses regardless of job size, and you still must obtain a City of Decatur business license (and permits when the work triggers permitting).